Using Auth0 to secure a CLI

 How PKCE works

-Traditionally, public clients (such as mobile apps, SPAs and CLIs) have used the implicit flow to obtain a token.
-In this flow, there's no client authentication because there's no easy way of storing a
+Traditionally, public applications (such as mobile apps, SPAs and CLIs) have used the implicit flow to obtain a token.
+In this flow, there's no application authentication because there's no easy way of storing a

 The PKCE flow (